NixTS/woodworking-club/README.md

 ### **Unresolved Errors, Issues and Bugs**
 The following errors were found during extensive testing, but have not been resolved yet:

-1. On Apple products, the legend text in the form elements splips out of the form border
+1. On Apple products, the legend text in the form elements slips out of the form border

 ![legend text slips out of border](assets/docs/test-form-legend.jpg)
 + This is due to the legend texts styling 'float: left'.
 This styling was used to set the text withing the form elements border, which works as intended on android and windows devices
-+ Due to no unlimited access to an apple device, this issue has not been resolved yet, but will be addressed in the near future.
++ This issue is resolved by wrapping the 'legend' in a 'span'

 ***
 ## **Deployment**